Strong ill-posedness for fractional Hartree and cubic NLS Equations: Introduction

-where $\mathcal{F}$ denotes the Fourier transform.
-Here $K$ is a tempered distribution with $\F K=c_{d,\gamma}|\cdot|^{\gamma-d}$ $0<\gamma\leq d$.
-We have taken $c_{d,\gamma}$ so that where $\delta_0$ is the Dirac distribution with mass at the origin in $\rd.$ Thus, our nonlinearity covers the power-type as well as the Hartree-type.
-The equation \eqref{fhe} is known as \textit{ fractional Hartree equation} when $0<\gamma<d,$ in particular, for $\alpha=2$ we simply say \textit{Hartree equation}.
-And when $\gamma=d$ equation \eqref{fhe} is known as \textit{cubic fractional nonlinear Schr\"odinger equation} (fractional cubic NLS), in particular, for $\alpha=2$ we simply say cubic NLS.
+We have taken $c_{d,\gamma}$ so that where $\delta_0$ is the Dirac distribution with mass at the origin in $\rd.$ Thus, our nonlinearity covers the power-type nonlinearity as well as the Hartree-type nonlinearity.
+The equation \eqref{fhe} is known as \textit{fractional Hartree equation} when $0<\gamma<d.$ In particular, for $\alpha=2$ we simply say \textit{Hartree equation}.
+And when $\gamma=d$ equation \eqref{fhe} is known as \textit{cubic fractional nonlinear Schr\"odinger equation} (fractional cubic NLS).
+In particular, for $\alpha=2$ we simply say cubic NLS.

 The Hartree equation arises naturally in the dynamics of large quantum systems.
-It occurs in the context of the mean-field limit of $N$-body dynamics and developing theory for stellar collapse, and in particular, in the boson particles setting \cite{frohlich2003mean, lieb1987chandrasekhar}.
-The equation \eqref{fhe} is a fundamental equation of fractional quantum mechanics, a generalization of the standard quantum mechanics extending the Feynman path integral to Levy processes \cite{LaskinFra}.
+It occurs in the context of the mean-field limit of $N$-body dynamics and developing the theory of stellar collapse, e.g., in the boson particles setting \cite{frohlich2003mean, lieb1987chandrasekhar}. \eqref{fhe} is a fundamental equation of fractional quantum mechanics, a generalization of the standard quantum mechanics extending the Feynman path integral to L\'evy processes \cite{LaskinFra}.
 And also, appears in nonlinear optics, fluids, plasmas; fractional Laplacian proved to be a powerful tool to describe various physical phenomena \cite{sulem}.